Feng shui consultant in Paris

 Wisdom of Paris

-Paris is home to many thinkers, scientists and philosophers such as Gilles Deleuze, my favourite philosopher who influenced my personal and spiritual development, making me a better thinker and a better feng shui expert.
+Paris is home to many thinkers, scientists and philosophers, such as Gilles Deleuze, my favourite philosopher, who influenced my personal and spiritual development, making me a better thinker and a better feng shui expert.

-One of my most favourite bookshops in the world is Shakespeare and Company, Paris.
-This little and nicely cluttered bookshop with the eclectic mix of old and new books was favourite bookshop of Ernest Hemingway, Ezra Pound and for Ford Madox Ford, just to name a few.
+One of my favourite bookshops in the world is Shakespeare and Company, Paris.
+This little and nicely cluttered bookshop with the eclectic mix of old and new books was the favourite bookshop of Ernest Hemingway, Ezra Pound and Ford Madox Ford, just to name a few.
 (You can still get a bed for the night in exchange for working in the shop.)
 You’re not allowed to take pictures, not to disturb avid readers inside.
 The bookshop layout is labyrinth-like for you to discover new books at every corner.
 It has unusually good feng shui.
 No space is wasted – this is heaven for book lovers.
 Although, on a busy day, it’s full of tourists who just want to see it.
-True to the original social values (half bookshop and half lending library) that guided Sylvia Beach, the founder of Shakespeare and Company – this bookshop doesn’t charge for the entry (unlike, Livraria Lello, the bookshop in Porto, which was the inspiration JK Rowling and her Harry Poter – you’ll get a book voucher for the entrance fee).
+True to the original social values (half bookshop and half lending library) that guided Sylvia Beach, the founder of Shakespeare and Company – this bookshop doesn’t charge for the entry (unlike Livraria Lello, the bookshop in Porto, which was the inspiration JK Rowling and her Harry Poter – you’ll get a book voucher for the entrance fee).

 Shakespeare and Company bookshop featured in Woody Allen’s romance/fantasy film called Midnight in Paris (at the end of the film).